DamoM73/space-rescue-tutorials/_build/html/_sources/documentation.md.txt

 #### `running`

-Level is active when true, level stops running due to being successfully complete when set to False
+Level is active when True, level stops running due to being successfully complete when set to False

 #### `quitting`

 Level stops running and has not been successfully completed.

-### Methods
+### Rooms/Levels Methods

 #### `set_background_image(image_file)`